zopanix/docker_factorio_server/README.md

 #### Factorio
 [factorio's site](http://www.factorio.com)
 #### Docker image
+Automatically takes latest save or autosave. when restarting the container.
 Versions
 -----
 I'm keeping the image up to date.
 If you need to use an older version, checkout out the different tags.